 ‘BBC Online Safety’ helps you and your child use the Internet in a safe way.

-‘Chat Danger’ is appropriate for 7 to 14 year olds and covers how to be safe when using interactive services online.
+‘Childnet Hub for young people aged 11-18’ is appropriate for 11 to 18 year olds and covers how to be safe when using interactive services online.